mosip/mosip-infra/deployment/sandbox-v2/terraform/aws/sandbox/README.md

     ```
     $ ssh-keygen -r rsa
     ```
-1. Modify the variables in `variables.tf` as per your setup.
+1. Modify `sandbox_name` in `variables.tf` as per your setup.
+There are other variables, do not modify them unless you have a good understanding of the scripts and their impact on Ansible scripts.

 1. Obtain a domain name for the sandbox using AWS Route53, example, `mosip.net`.